City of Lincoln

 financial, actuarial, investment, or employee benefit plan matters.

-*Two positions are filled by the CIty Finance Director and City Personnel Director; two positions are elected by secret ballot by City police officers; two positions are elected by secret ballot by City firefighters; and three positions are appointed by the Mayor, subject to the City Council's approval.
+*Two positions are filled by the City Finance Director and City Human Resources Director; two positions are elected by secret ballot by City police officers; two positions are elected by secret ballot by City firefighters; and three positions are appointed by the Mayor, subject to the City Council's approval.